+We finally are all moved into our new office after a long and exhausting remodel, we are excited to create some beautiful things, and make some dreams come true out of this space.
+If you are interested more in the process, here is a bit of a story about the space, the process, and how it came to completion.
 We started by looking for a space that we knew we could build out.
 That was super important for us to be able to have something that felt inspiring, creative, and that we could make our own.
 We wanted to build a studio space and an isolated theater/screening room in our unit, so something that would handle that capacity was important.
 After looking, we stumbled upon an awesome warehouse unit in the heart of Slabtown (Industrial NW Portland).

 As you can tell. the space need mucho work.